flenniken/collections/readme.md

 description and an optional map showing the location of where the photos were taken.

-Scrolling down and holding goes back to the collection index Page.
+You go back to the index page by scrolling to the bottom and clicking the index icon.

 Clicking on a thumbnail shows the full size photo on the image page.